 d.
 She had Jason tell each part to go away.

-assisting the child to learn in school, to engage in appropriate
+assisting the child to learn in school, to engage in

-child patient relies more on his or her dissociative defenses" -- p.
-134
+relies more on his or her dissociative defenses" --

-occurrence of sexual abuse or of having
+indicators of an occurrence of sexual abuse or of having

 a.
 Sexualized behavior